 Many times, a homeowner with a flooded basement and a floor drain will call the plumber because they think this is the best solution to the problem.
 The plumber will likely be able to use a rodding tool and a camera to see where the clog is in the drain, and they can even remove it.
 But, how long is it before the very same problem happens again and leaves you with inches of water under your home?
 It is important to have a proper basement waterproofing stystem in place to prevent issues in the future.

 SafeDrain™ Waterproofing System

 Our solution is to install the SafeDrain™ system.
 It was specially-designed to remove water and effectively reduce hydrostatic pressure.
 It features a low profile design which is wider than most other systems and products on the market today.
 It has a design which allows for the appropriate floor thickness to be poured back over it once the installation for the system is complete.
 It also makes it easier for water to flow into it because of its wider design, and this is what helps with reducing the hydrostatic pressure.
-It can be installed together with other waterproofing systems, and even with a Radon mitigation system to prevent dangerous soil gasses from entering into the living areas of your home.
+It can be installed together with other waterproofing systems, and even with a dehumidifier to improve the quality of the air entering into the living areas of your home.

 Installation for the system is finished quickly and involves the following steps:

 Concrete is removed around the perimeter of the basement.

 The footing is cleaned, removing soil and gravel.